 10. Take Your Lunch – We’ve all heard this one before but it really is true.
 Making your own food will save you a lot of money.
 When you make meals at home, make extra to take to work the next day.
 It saves money and is faster than having to run through a drive through the next day.

-11. Coupons (when it makes sense) –I honestly hardly ever use coupons anymore.
-I don’t find the savings vs. the time it takes to actually find, cut & print the coupons (not to mention the cost of printing, printer ink and buying papers to get coupons) to be worth it for me.
-Instead, I do nearly all of my grocery shopping at Aldi where I know they will have the lowest price.
+11. Coupons (when it makes sense) – I do nearly all of my grocery shopping at Aldi where I know they will have the lowest price.
+But I also like to go to Kroger and Publix and utilize their digital coupons.
+I also us Ibotta to earn additional rebates to cash in or use towards gift cards.
 I tend to cook a lot at home with my Instant Pot and try to make as much food as I can from scratch.
 (I have a ton of recipes posted on Pinterest and my Instant Pot board is pretty popular).
 I utilize dollar stores as much as possible to buy other things inexpensively.
-I will from time to time use department store coupons (like Kohl’s or Macy’s) if I know I am going to need something and I’m sure I’ll use it.
 That’s another thing I’ve found with coupons, I was buying things I didn’t want or need and so I just stopped doing it.

 12. Utilities – Does your electric company offer budget billing?
 Why not give it a shot?
 Budget billing (as it’s called in my area) allows you to pay an average of your utilities each month so you don’t experience high utility bills during the peak season.
 This allows you to estimate the same amount each month.
 Disclaimer: If you your average amount is too low, you will have to pay the difference.
 If the average you pay is too high, you will get a credit.
 It’s important to monitor this each month so you don’t get a big surprise.